Cajac/picoCTF-Writeups/picoMini_by_redpwn/Cryptography/XtraORdinary.md

 ### Get the flag

-Now, with this information lets write another script that gives us the flag.
+Now, with this information let's write another script that gives us the flag.
 The code is mostly the same as above.
 ```python
 #!/usr/bin/env python3